 In 1993, I began photographing Chicago nature as a form of self-expression.
 Over the years, I’ve grown into conservationist, using photography, writing, and public speaking to help Chicago nature express its beauty and importance to humankind.
 My hope is to inspire people to discover the great outdoors and to transform mindsets with the goal of fostering a new era of biologists and botanists, nature-minded voters and volunteers, and environmentally-friendly business and political leaders.

-Within just fifty miles of downtown Chicago, there is more protected natural area than thirty-six of the sixty-one national parks and more native plant species than any national park.
-This means that every day, April through September, you can witness a national-park quality wildflower blooming event right down the road from home, work, or school.
+Within just fifty miles of downtown Chicago, there is more protected natural area than most national parks and more native plant species than any national park.
+Every day, April through September, you can witness a world-class wildflower blooming event happening right down the road from home, work, or school.
 Unfortunately, most Chicagoans are unaware.
 And because you can’t love and support something that doesn’t exist, I’ve made it my mission to play “nature matchmaker”—to introduce Chicagoans to the gorgeous nature next door and to spark thousands and thousands of love affairs.

 In contrast to the mountains, Chicago’s panoramic splendor relies on in its ever-changing displays of wildflowers that decorate the prairies.
-Yet, unlike closeup images of flowers and butterflies that emphasize the individual, a landscape photograph has the power to convey the full experience of a place that these individuals call “home”—in a place Chicagoans call “home.”
+Yet, unlike closeup images of flowers and butterflies that accentuate the individual, a landscape photograph has the power to convey the full experience of the place these individuals call “home”—within a community that Chicagoans call “home.”

-Tolstoy defined art as the transfer of emotion from one person to another.
-A connection of heart to heart.
+Tolstoy defined art as the transfer of emotion from one person to another—a connection of heart to heart.
 Like a musician’s feelings of joy and despair etched into the mysterious grooves of a phonograph record, I aim to record my passion into the pixels: my feelings on film, my emotion on emulsion, my senses on the sensor.